hansraj316/Projects/CoachAI/docs/README.md

 streamlit run ui/web/app.py
 ```

+2. Use the intuitive navigation sidebar to move between:
+   - Dashboard: Track your learning progress
+   - Learning Plan: Create personalized learning plans
+   - Settings: Configure API keys and subscription

-2. Follow the 5-step wizard to create your learning plan:
+3. Follow the 5-step wizard to create your learning plan:
    - Step 1: Choose your learning topic
    - Step 2: Specify your current knowledge level
    - Step 3: Define your learning purpose
    - Step 4: Set your time commitment
    - Step 5: Select preferred learning resources

-3. Get your personalized learning plan!
+4. Get your personalized learning plan!

+5. Track your learning progress with the comprehensive dashboard:
+   - View estimated vs. actual learning time
+   - Monitor task completion
+   - Log your learning hours
+   - Visualize your progress

-4. Upgrade to Premium for additional features:
+6. Upgrade to Premium for additional features:
    - 10 learning plans per day (vs 1 for free users)
    - 10 resources per plan (vs 3 for free users)
    - Email delivery of learning plans
    - Priority support

-5. Configure your OpenAI API key in the app:
+7. Configure your OpenAI API key in Settings:
-   - Expand the "⚙️ API Settings" section in the sidebar
+   - Navigate to the "⚙️ Settings" section in the sidebar
    - Enter your OpenAI API key
    - Click "Save API Key"